 Too Dumb to Live: Eric in the slasher movie episode, which is Played for Laughs.
 He agrees to stand out in the hallway by himself when he knows there is a killer running around the school.
 However, this is not what actually kills him.

 Troll: Morgan could delve into this at times, befitting the bratty younger sister archtype.
-It wasn't just her brothers that she did this too either, with one example being when Topanga is upset about her ugly wedding dress, Morgan proceeds to mockingly gush over how beautiful she looked, using the exact same (And sincere) words Topanga used when gushing over the ugly dresses she had picked out for the bridesmaids.
+It wasn't just her brothers that she did this to either, with one example being when Topanga is upset about her ugly wedding dress, Morgan proceeds to mockingly gush over how beautiful she looked, using the exact same (and sincere) words Topanga used when gushing over the ugly dresses she had picked out for the bridesmaids.

 True Companions: Cory, Shawn & Topanga; and Eric to a lesser degree.
 The entire concept of True Companions and Sixth Rangers is deconstructed in "The War" & "7 The Hard Way" when the latter additions to the cast (Jack, Angela & Rachel) comment that it's no surprise that the group split the way it did & it feels like they're outsiders in the group as they haven't known the others for their entire lives like the original cast.